FANZ

 Step 5: Enter buyer information

-If Free printing mode is OFF, you must enter:
+If Free printing mode is OFF, you must expand this section and enter at least:

 Tip: If the email exists in your database, all fields auto-fill with saved data.

-If Free printing mode is ON, this step is skipped.
+If Free printing mode is ON, this section can be left collapsed — buyer data is not required.

 Step 6: Print options